 The current government is not yet very good at storytelling, he says, using the sudden decision to stop all further oil and gas exploration as an example – an announcement as unexpected as it was problematical, revealing issues previously not thought through.

 "The story that came out of that announcement wasn't about the Taranaki region or building confidence there.
 It was 'me first' – meaning the government wanted to be seen as the first in the world to take a step like that."

-Click here to view the WABA North-West winners and ceremony photos.
+Click here to view North-West winners.

 Part of the antidote to a lack of stories is the Westpac Auckland Business Awards.
 Held across three Auckland regions, winners of nine different categories (Excellence in Innovation, Excellence in International Trade, Excellence in Customer Service Delivery, Best Emerging Business, Excellence in Marketing, Employer of the Year, Excellence in Strategy & Planning, Excellence in Community Contribution and the People's Choice Award) are in the running for the region's supreme award.
 Last year's winners were Snow Planet, Southern Spars, My Food Bag and Jet Park Hotel.